nikmash711/react-capstone-ideas/README.md

 5. When requests are sent via a GET method, they will be queried to the end of the url so the user can click back or search their history

 ## Foreseeable Issues:
-1. Storing images in a database like MongoDB (I think I'd have to use something called GridFS)
+1. Storing images/files in MongoDB (I think I'd have to use something called GridFS)